eneroh/crowdstrike_logscale/README.md

 # crowdstrike_logscale

 ## Overview
-Due to how popular crowdstrike logscale is in "big business", I'm going to be focusing on gathering as much information as possible.
+Due to how popular crowdstrike logscale is in "big business", I'm going to be focusing on gathering as much knowledge as possible.

 ## Queries